The Ultimate Fighter: Team Edgar vs. Team Penn: Background

 The event was headlined by a third bout between former UFC Lightweight Champions Frankie Edgar and B.J.
 Penn.
 The two previously met at UFC 112 and again at UFC 118 with Edgar winning both fights via unanimous decision.

 Also featured on the card were the finals from The Ultimate Fighter: Team Edgar vs. Team Penn in middleweight and light heavyweight divisions.

 Alexis Dufresne weighed in too heavy for her bout against Sarah Moras.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: